chinshaw/pushpop/README.md

 pushpop
 =======

-Stackovervlow clone written in java with a gwt front end.
+Stackoverflow.com clone written in java with a gwt front end.

+What works
+- [x] Basic ability to ask quesiton using markdown api.
+- [x] Ability to answer a qusestion
+- [ ] Comment support
+- [ ] Upvote and downvote support
+- [ ] Users screen to view users